Dearne Family Centre - Childcare

 - How do we offer support to children or young people with a special educational need or disability?

-The staff in the nursery are all qualified and have good experienced and knowledge of child development.
+The staff in the nursery are all qualified and have excellent experience and knowledge of child development.
 They access regular training so they can support all children in the setting.
 Staff are able to recognise when children need additional support to help with their learning and development needs.

-We welcome all parents to talk to staff and share any concerns about their child's educational needs.
+We welcome all parents and carers to talk to staff and share any concerns about their child's educational needs.
 We offer Early Help to support families/children who need any additional support.

 Children will be supported in the setting by having several induction visits, parents and carers are welcome to stay during these visits.